cofi/py-tutorial-de/english-sources/classes.rst

 time, so don't rely on dynamic name resolution!
 (In fact, local variables are already determined statically.)

-A special quirk of Python is that -- if no :keyword:`global` statement is in effect -- assignments to names always go into the innermost scope.
+A special quirk of Python is that -- if no :keyword:`global` or :keyword:`nonlocal` statement is in effect -- assignments to names always go into the innermost scope.
 Assignments do not copy data --- they just bind names to objects.
 The same is true for deletions: the statement ``del x`` removes the binding of ``x`` from the namespace referenced by the local scope.
 In fact, all